 If a director or officer authorizes, permits or acquiesces in the commission of the offence by the company, they will commit an offence.
 A shareholder who sends information that is false or misleading or omits any material fact, the omission of which makes the information false or misleading, will also commit an offence.
 However, the company, directors, officers and shareholders will not have committed an offence if they did not know that the identification or exclusion of the individual was incorrect or that the information was false or misleading, and with the exercise of reasonable diligence, could not have known that the information was false or misleading.
 A person who commits an offence is liable, in the case of a person other than an individual, to a fine of not more than $100,000 or, in the case of an individual, to a fine of not more than $50,000.

 In our previous newsletter on the amendments to the CBCA, we noted that the new rules impose significant new obligations on corporations and their professional advisors and that they will create a great deal of uncertainty in their application and compliance.
 The same concern applies with respect to the proposed amendments to the BCBCA.
 The company can be subject to significant liability for mischaracterizing an individual as a significant individual or failing to include an individual as a significant individual.
 However, there are a number of interpretive issues to consider when determining whether a person is a significant individual, particularly when dealing with someone who is not a registered owner.
 For instance, does a beneficial owner include a person who has a contingent interest in the shares?
 What does it mean for a person to have the indirect control of the right to elect directors or to have the ability to exercise direct and significant influence over other people who have the right to elect directors?

-A copy of the current version of Bill 24 can be found here.
+A copy of the current version of Bill 24 can be found on the Legislative Assembly of British Columbia’s website.
 If passed, the provisions on the transparency register will come into force by regulation of the Lieutenant Governor in Council.